nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - `loadbalancer-cluster1.yaml` must be used for Cluster1
 - `loadbalancer-cluster2.yaml` must be used for Cluster2
-- The Port name definitions must match each cluster's upstream name exactly, minus the `nkl-` prefix.
+- The Port name definitions must match each cluster's upstream name exactly, minus the `nlk-` prefix.
-- Port name and manifest files must match the target cluster for the NKL Controller, and HTTP Split Clients dynamic ratio configuration to work correctly.
+- Port name and manifest files must match the target cluster for the NLK Controller, and HTTP Split Clients dynamic ratio configuration to work correctly.
 - It is highly recommended that you configure, test, and verify traffic is flowing correctly on Cluster1, before you add Cluster2.
 - Be aware of and properly set your `./kube Config Context`, before applying one of these LoadBalancer definitions.